Simulation’s Role in the Oil & Gas Industry

 • The thumper trucks used for drilling by slamming heavy palates into the ground for exploration over the land

-• Explosives that are inserted into the ground by drilling for exploration over the land or taking it over board for exploration over water and detonated
+• Explosives that are inserted into the ground by drilling for exploration over the land or taking it overboard for exploration over water and detonated

 Generated by the drilling infrastructure, the shock waves travel to the heart of the earth and are reflected back to the surface by the different layers of rocks.
 The reflections travel at varying speed depending on the density or category of layers of rock through which they pass.
 The shock waves are reflected and picked up by the audio sensitive vibration detectors or microphones: in the land, the drilling parts consist of seismometers, while those on the water are done by the drilling hydrophones.
-In this way the seismologists can interpret the anomalies associated with typical structures for gas or petroleum traps and oil.
+In this way, the seismologists can interpret the anomalies associated with typical structures for gas or petroleum traps and oil.

-Simulation for Oil & Gas Industry
+Simulation for Oil and Gas Industry

 • Drilling columns – structural stress & dynamic, CFD, thermodynamic